oss-aspen/8Knot/README.md

 ### Runtime

-We use Docker containers to minimize the installation requirements for development.
+We use containers to minimize the installation requirements for development and single-machine production deployments.
 If you do not have Docker on your system, please follow the following guide: [Install Docker](https://docs.docker.com/engine/install)

-In addition to singular containers we also use Docker Compose.
+We use Docker's Compose feature to spin up all application resources together.
 Please make sure you have Docker Compose installed on your system.
 You can find documentation on doing so here: [Docker Compose](https://docs.docker.com/compose/install)

 If the following commands return sensible results then Docker and Docker Compose are installed: